 The event secretary has come up with some great ideas on how to save money for you and your organisation.

-ACCOMMODATION: We have negotiated a special room rate for delegates at the Pullmans Hyde Park Sydney, please click this link to avail yourself of the special discount
+1. ACCOMMODATION: We have negotiated a special room rate for delegates at the venue, please click this link to avail yourself of the special discount

 TRAVEL & ACCOMMODATION

-One of the prohibitive factors in attending a conference is the airfare component.
+Another prohibitive factor in attending a conference is the hotel component.
 Our company strives in making our event a lesser burden on the individual or organisation by negotiating competitive and affordable travel packages.
 Indigenous Conference Services (Australia) also recognises that some NGO’s or other agencies will need to seek additional funding to attend, therefore First Nations Travel Agency quotation can be made out to either pay ASAP or to consider the time that is required to obtain funding.
 For the best possible airfares and seat availability, please confirm your attendance ASAP.

 FIRST NATIONS TRAVEL AGENCY